 I then received this response on 3rd May 2018.

 Education Scotland responded that they don’t do EIA as it’s the responsibility of the individual local authorities, but they did give a link to resources.

 The government said something very similar, specifically referencing the LGBT Youth Scotland school guidance.

 Glasgow City Council was one of the local authorities who endorsed the guidance, this was their response.
 No Equality Impact Assessments carried out.

 Glasgow City Council has previously responded with this, so a follow up request was submitted.

-The responses from other LA’s were much the same.
-West Lothian council shared slides from their Equality & Diversity Training.
-Check out that list of protected characteristics.
+West Lothian Council shared slides from their Equality & Diversity Training.
+Check out the errors on the list of protected characteristics!